 The primary purpose of YAC is to raise awareness in the school and community about cancer, its prevention, detection and treatment.
 Throughout the year, the club raises money for the American Cancer Society, Lee National Denim Day, the NWHC Cancer and Wellness Center and the Pediatric Cancer Research Foundation.
 In addition, our members participate in local events sponsored by the American Cancer Society.

 Upcoming Meetings/Events: Meeting days/times will vary.
 Meetings are announced in the school over the PA system as well as posted throughout the building.

 Youth to Youth

-Presidents: TBDBHHS Y2Y is a club that believes in the power of youth to influence their peers through positive peer pressure.
-Members of Y2Y pledge to be drug and alcohol free, and work toward influencing their peers to do the same.
+BHHS Y2Y is a club that believes in the power of youth to influence their peers through positive peer pressure.
+Members of Y2Y pledge to be drug and alcohol-free, and work toward influencing their peers to do the same.
 Activities are focused on raising awareness of the risks associated with drug and alcohol use and making healthy decisions.
 Participation in Y2Y is open to all BHHS students.
-Meetings are held at least once a month, after school in the health classroom.
+Meetings are held at least twice a month after school in Room 206.